Bright and Dark Helices of Light: Introduction

-\SEC{Introduction}
+\section{Introduction}

-In recent years there has been considerable interest in light beams carrying orbital angular momentum, such as Laguerre-Gauss beams~\cite{Allen_PRA92}.
+In recent years there has been considerable interest in monochromatic light beams, such as Laguerre-Gauss beams~\cite{Allen_PRA92}, carrying orbital angular momentum.
 These are known to have helical wave fronts~\cite{Allen_PRA92,Padgett_CP00,Padgett_PT04} which have been investigated using interferometric techniques~\cite{Harris_OC94,Vaughan_JOPA99,Leach_OE06}.
-Yet, little consideration has been given to helical intensity setups, notable exceptions studying bright helices are~\cite{Staliunas_cond.mat.99,Bhattacharya_OC07,Volke-SepulvedaJPB09}.
+Several approaches that create helical beams using the action of Gouy's phase~\cite{Ole_AJP05} have been suggested~\cite{Lekner_JOPA04} and experimentally implemented~\cite{Hamazaki_OE06,Baumann_OE09}, combinations of plane waves have been used~\cite{Becker_OE11}, whilst the use of Bessel-beams has also been suggested~\cite{Volke-SepulvedaJPB09}.

+Few setups have been envisaged using counterpropagating monochromatic beams, although only these yield helices with pitch lengths on the order of their wavelength.
+Notable exceptions studying bright helices are~\cite{Volke-SepulvedaJPB09,Staliunas_cond.mat.99,Bhattacharya_OC07}.
+Here, dark helices are investigated for the first time; they are not resolution limited and therefore provide us with better contrast than bright helices.

-Here bright and dark intensity helices of light are introduced in terms of screw dislocations~\cite{Nye_Berry_PRSLA74} of ordinary standing waves\KEEP{}{ in section~\ref{sec_1_interference}}.
+\KEEP{In section~\ref{sec_2_interference}} bright and dark intensity helices of light are introduced in terms of screw dislocations~\cite{Nye_Berry_PRSLA74} of ordinary standing waves.
 This allows us to quantify some of their basic characteristics.
-I\KEEP{}{n section~\ref{sec_2_WideShrink} i}t is shown that using superpositions with unequal weight to generate the intensity helices allows us to control their widths.
-Bright helices can only be synthesized with small pitch angles, but there is no upper bound on the pitch gradients of dark helices. \KEEP{}{Section~\ref{sec_3_ApplicationsConclOutlook} shows how b}{B}oth types can be arranged in large arrays in massively parallel fashion making them potentially suitable for the creation of helical metamaterial using bulk lithography.
+In section~\ref{sec_4_Single_DarkHelices} it is shown that using superpositions with unequal weight to generate the intensity helices allows us to control their widths.
+Section~\ref{sec_dark_scaling} describes the scaling of the electric field strength around dark and bright intensity helices and how this limits the resolution of bright helices compared to dark ones.
+Section~\ref{sec_4_LatticesOfDarkHelices} shows how both types can be arranged in large arrays in massively parallel fashion making them potentially suitable for the creation of helical metamaterial using bulk lithography.
+Section~\ref{sec_5_ApplicationsConclOutlook} concludes with a survey of applications and the outlook.

-\SEC{Helices through interference~ }
+\section{Helices through interference~}